 1 tbsp Worcestershire Sauce, or to taste

-- In a food processor, puree garlic and onions; stop processor and scrap down sides twice; set aside.
+- In a food processor, puree garlic and onion; stop processor and scrap down sides twice; set aside.

 - Place mayonnaise in a large bowl.
-(Keep empty mayonnaise jar.)
+(Set aside empty mayonnaise jar.)

 - Roll lemons on counter, pressing down hard with palm of hand; this loosens the juices in the meat.
 Juice fruit, straining seeds, and add to mayonnaise.
 (Handheld lemon juicers, such as the one in the above photo work really well.
 Watch the marketplace to acquire this and a small strainer for bowl.)

-- Slowly add onion/garlic mixture to mayonnaise to taste-this should taste REALLY STRONG, as the flavor mellows much after several days.
-Add salt, pepper, Tabasco, and Worcestershire.
+- Add onion/garlic to mayonnaise to taste-this should taste REALLY STRONG, as the flavor mellows much after several days.
+Blend in salt, pepper, Tabasco, and Worcestershire.